urbien/tradle/README.md

 Motivation
 ==========

 I have been fascinated with the concept of Tradenet since I first heard it from [Cameron Gray](http://about.me/cameron.john.gray) in his [Bitcoin Magazine article](http://bitcoinmagazine.com/15021/sovereignty-2-0/).
 Cameron defines Tradenet as "quantify anything of value so that it can be traded in a decentralized highly competitive frictionless market".
-His vision brings to mind traders from [Vernor Vinge's Deepness In the Sky](http://en.wikipedia.org/wiki/A_Deepness_in_the_Sky), who used open information as a basis for galactic trade.
-Thus I would define Tradenet as an open-ledger world commerce run on open source, or simply a network of businesses operating on-chain.
-As commerce becomes a first class citizen on the Internet, it will create stability and livelihood for billions of people engaged in a global trade, not war.
+His vision brings to mind the traders from [Vernor Vinge's Deepness In the Sky](http://en.wikipedia.org/wiki/A_Deepness_in_the_Sky), who used open information as a basis for galactic trade.

+I would define Tradenet as an open-ledger world commerce run on open source, or simply a network of businesses operating on-chain.
+As commerce becomes first class citizen on the Internet, it will create stability and livelihood for billions of people engaged in a global trade, not war.

 The Internet was born decentralized, but most financially successful sites have grown into monopolies.
 The dire consequences of this centralization have come into focus with [the theft of 100M credit cards from Target in 2013](http://www.theguardian.com/business/2013/dec/19/target-breach-credit-card-accounts) and became unbearable after we learned of [mass surveilance and government hacking into all aspects of our lives](http://www.democracynow.org/2014/3/17/snowden_docs_expose_how_the_nsa).
 In the bitcoin world, whenever a [centralized solution like Mt.
 Gox emerged](https://medium.com/@austinhill/of-all-things-believe-in-bitcoin-f116bd16f8e2) on top of a decentralized blockchain, it immediately [attracted wrongdoing](http://arstechnica.com/business/2014/02/having-lost-463-million-in-bitcoins-mtgox-files-for-bankruptcy-protection/) and [regulators](http://cointelegraph.com/news/112034/mitigating-the-legal-risks-of-issuing-securities-on-a-cryptoledger).
 In our current finance system [systemic abuse of trust became a norm](https://twitter.com/tradles/status/511002085353984000).